ruricaru/ruricaru.github.io/_teaching/teaching.md

 * Introduction to Algorithmics
 * Omics and Bioinformatics
-* Methods for Next Generation Sequencing data
+* Methods and Algorithms for Next Generation Sequencing data